 - Add Chicken: Slice the seared chicken into bite-sized pieces, then add them to the mixture.

-- Simmer: Reduce heat to low, cover, and simmer for 20 minutes.
+- Simmer: Reduce heat to low, cover with a lid, and simmer for 20 minutes.
 Stir occasionally.
 The rice should reach a porridge-like texture.
 Add more water if needed.

 Notes